-Your representative can send in the application and any information on your behalf.
-If the application form is signed by any person other than the applicant, that person should state in what capacity or by what authority they sign.
-A copy of the written authority should be included with the application.
+Your representative can send any information on your behalf.
+A copy of the written authority should be included.

-Can the Tribunal recommend any representatives to assist me with my application?
+Can the Tribunal recommend any representatives to assist me?

-As a Judicial Body, the Tribunal cannot make recommendations about representatives or provide legal advice about applications.
+As a Judicial Body the Tribunal cannot make recommendations about representatives or provide advice about applications.